suyuan32/simple-admin-doc/src/guide/quick-start/codegen/api_example.md

   -i, --i18n                      Whether to use i18n
   -x, --import_prefix string      Import paths' prefix is only used when the service in sub folder, such as core service's api and rpc
-  -j, --json_style string         The JSON tag format, default is camelcase (default "goZero") -m, --model string              The model name for generating e.g. user, if it is empty, generate codes for all models in schema directory
+  -j, --json_style string         The JSON tag format, default is camelcase (default "goZero") -m, --model string              The model name for generating e.g. user, if it is  "all", generate codes for all models in schema directory
   -o, --output string             The output path
   -w, --overwrite                 Whether to overwrite the files, it will overwrite all generated files -c, --schema string             The schema path of the Ent